Course Info Course Number Course Title Lecturer Published/Updated More Inforamtion

 Project 2 follows project 1.
 The course includes design analysis, choice of materials, detailed design of instrument’s parts and related accessories, design of control, command and operation units, preparation of production file, construction of prototype, its testing and design review.

-Dr. Firas Mawase 02/04/2023 More Inforamtion
+Associate Prof. Firas Mawase 02/04/2023 More Inforamtion

 Project 1 is conducted by groups of students.
 Each group chooses a topic from a list published early in the semester.
 The project consists of design of an instrument or a system for diagnosis or treatment in the medical field.
 The work includes: literature survey and gathering of pertinent information.
 Analysis of needs and optional solution.
 Economic analysis including market research.
 Survey of possible technical solutions.
 Functional analysis of solution options.
 Decision on optimal solution and preparation of preliminary design.